 Income-driven repayment plans may be available for your federal loans, such as Income-Contingent Repayment (ICR), Pay As You Earn (PAYE), and Revised Pay As You Earn (REPAYE).
 These plans may be based on your income, family size, and discretionary income, and may require that you qualify for partial financial hardship.
 Depending on the plan, you could finish payments in 10 to 25 years, with the remainder forgiven (any amount forgiven may be taxable).
 These plans lower your monthly payments, but the total you owe could increase over time due to interest.

 Choose an Affordable Location

 Living in an expensive urban area while practicing a lower-paid medical profession may require a long-term repayment plan or other trade-offs.
-If possible, choose an area with a low cost of living, then splurge on a more expensive lifestyle once your debt is paid.
+If possible, choose an area with a lower cost of livingand explore a physician loan as an alternative to a traditional mortgage.

 Pursue Loan Forgiveness